AegixLinux/website/docs/installation/compatible-devices.md

 - **32GB USB 2.0 Flash Drive**
   - Confirmed Aegix Linux installation on a T440 without internal storage using a PNY 32GB USB 2.0 Flash Drive as the target block device

 > We welcome and encourage testing on other hardware platforms.
 Your contributions help us improve Aegix Linux's compatibility and user experience.
 If you have successfully installed Aegix Linux on a device not listed here, please share your results.
+Include the contents of `/etc/aegix-release` in your report: it records exactly which ISO build and profile commit your system came from.